Migrating from Cloud API to On-Premises API

 Media IDs for any media uploaded to Cloud API cannot be used when sending messages with On-Premises API, so you must either [reupload media using On-Premises API](https://developers.facebook.com/docs/whatsapp/on-premises/reference/media) to generate new media IDs, or use media URLs if the media is hosted on a public server.
 See [Sending Media Messages](https://developers.facebook.com/docs/whatsapp/api/messages/media).

-Error Codes
+#### Error Codes <a href="#error-codes" id="error-codes"></a>

 Cloud API and Business Management API error codes are different from On-Premises API error codes.
 See the following documents:

-Push-To-Talk Messages
+#### Push-To-Talk Messages <a href="#push-to-talk-messages" id="push-to-talk-messages"></a>

-On-Premises identifies push-to-talk (PTT) messages in webhooks by setting messages.type to voice, but Cloud API identifies PTT messages by setting messages.audio.voice to true.
+On-Premises identifies push-to-talk (PTT) messages in webhooks by setting `messages.type` to `voice`, but Cloud API identifies PTT messages by setting `messages.audio.voice` to `true`.

 Downtime begins as soon as you perform registration step (step 3) and should only last a few seconds.
 During this time, messages sent to the number from WhatsApp users will be silently dropped.